rubocode/frontier.nvim/doc/design/elements.md

 ### DEFAULT

-Since we are aiming to create a general internal abstraction, it will need to become rather stable at some point.
+Since we are aiming to create a general internal abstraction, it can be expected to become rather stable at some point.
 This should mean that the semantics have been captured successfully and the relationships between color aesthetics and technical elements demonstrate high fidelity.

 That would allow us to use the _map_ elements to expand into _profile_ elements reliably and consistently across the themes.
-This allows us to split the uniqueness of the theme to be achieved through intelligent aesthetically harmonious defaults and customization in exceptional cases.
+This allows us to express the uniqueness of the theme to be achieved through a combination of intelligent aesthetically harmonious defaults and allowance of full granular customization of profiles in exceptional cases.